AFriemann/cph/readme.md

 Todo
 ====

+- find a suitable name which is not used yet
 - better key algorithm (bits & bytes ftw!)
   -> injective or bijective function for encryption.
   -> encrypt the profile name with password?
 RSA?